siza12/lexi/README.md

-luna is a powerful agent framework seamlessly integrated with the Dojo stack, empowering developers to bring their games and applications to life with intelligent, autonomous agents.
-Whether you need NPCs that feel truly alive, dynamic storytellers that craft compelling narratives, or natural language interfaces that let players interact with your world in intuitive ways - luna makes it possible.
+Luna is a powerful agent framework seamlessly integrated with the Dojo stack, empowering developers to bring their games and applications to life with intelligent, autonomous agents.
+Whether you need NPCs that feel truly alive, dynamic storytellers that craft compelling narratives, or natural language interfaces that let players interact with your world in intuitive ways - Luna makes it possible.

-luna enables your agents to:
+Luna enables your agents to:

 - Act as believable NPCs with distinct personalities and behaviors
 - Generate dynamic storylines and quests that adapt to player actions